zhuyy2013/hello-world/README.md

 # hello-world
 Hello world.
-This is Yangyang Zhu.
+This is Yangyang Zhu from StonyBrook University.